Texas-Tim/SignUpSheet/README.md

 3. Ensure you are out of Sandbox mode in SES
 4. Run the **GameDaySignUpSheet** CFT template in the region your verified email is in
 5. Provide the Cloudfront link to your attendees the morning of the event (found in the outputs section of the CFT)
-6. (During the event) Go to the secondary page, found in the outputs of the CFT to edit teams if necessary [Not Implemented!]
+6. (During the event) Go to the secondary page, found in the outputs of the CFT to edit teams if necessary

 # Prerequisites